AnyDownloader/DownloaderAPI/README.md

 Enjoy!

-More info such as endpoints, examples, configuration, etc, you can find in [Laravel-DownloaderAPI](https://github.com/AnyDownloader/Laravel-DownloaderAPI) repository
+More info about endpoints, examples, configuration, etc, you can find in [Laravel-DownloaderAPI](https://github.com/AnyDownloader/Laravel-DownloaderAPI) repository